The Mark of Zorro chapter 6 Diego seeks a bride

 “I had thought,” said Don Diego, “that you would arrange everything and then let me know.
 I would have my house put in order, of course, and get me more servants.
 Perhaps I should purchase a coach and drive with my bride as far as Santa Barbara and visit a friend there.
 Is it not possible for you to attend to everything else?
 Just merely send me word when the wedding is to be.”

-Don Carlos was nettled a little himself now.
+Don Pulido was nettled a little himself now.

 “I suppose I must,” said.